idxp/software-engineer-challenge/README.md

 4. Send an email telling us it's done
 5. There is no step 5.

+## Test files

+While you can use any text file to test your application, we will use the files in the `test-files/` folder to evaluate your application.
+Please make sure you test using them as well.

 ## Thank you!

 Thank you for your interesting in IDXP Analytics.
 We look forward to working with you!